Code-Recursion/Code-Recursion/README.md

 - 💬  Ask me about anything, I am happy to help

-- ⚡️  Fun-Fact: I can solve a Rubik's Cube under a minute also i can type with 60+ wpm.
+- ⚡️  Fun-Fact: I can solve a Rubik's Cube under a minute also i can type with the speed of 60+ wpm.

 - 📫  How to reach me: helloajaysingh1@gmail.com